Terabyte17/Reinforcement-Learning-Algos/Blackjack Monte Carlo/README.md

 ## Policy Evaluation (Prediction)
 The First Visit Monte Carlo prediction algorithm has been implemented in the MC_prediction.py script and it evaluates the value function for a given policy.
 The policy that the agent/player follows in this script is: - Twist if sum < 20; stick otherwise

+## Policy Iteration
+The First Visit Monte Carlo control algorithm has been implemented in the MC_epsilon_greedy_policy.py scripts and it evaluates the optimal value function for the environment.
+This helps in solving the environment as the policy that the player follows can now be a greedy  policy with respect to the optimal value function giving us an optimal policy.

 ## Results
 #### Value Function Prediction (No Usable Ace)